 Umar Nurmagomedov: A UFC Champion in the Making

-With the spotlight shining squarely on him ahead of his historic title fight against Conor McGregor, Khabib Nurmagomedov is rapidly attracting fans to Team Nurmagomedov.
+Khabib Nurmagomedov, the UFC Lightweight champ, is rapidly attracting fans to Team Nurmagomedov.
 But what many of Khabib’s supporters don’t know is that he’s hardly the only world-class Nurmagomedov who competes in MMA.
 His cousin, Abubakar, has compiled a great professional record, as has his second cousin, Shamil Zavurov.

 With that said, it’s Khabib’s undefeated 22-year-old cousin, Umar Nurmagomedov, who is expected to bring another and perhaps the next UFC belt into the family.
 Umar’s professional record at this point is 8:0.
 He trains together with Khabib; coached by Abdulmanap Nurmagomedov while at home and Javier Mendes at the AKA gym in San Jose, California.